astrom-tom/catscii/README.md

     4

 By default, the catalog is extracted with a string format.

-After you can extract columns calling the column name:
+After you can extract columns calling the get_column method with:

     >>cat.get_column('A')
     array(['11', '15', '17'], dtype='<U2')